Amar1729/Amar1729.github.io/markdown/brew-tap-for-deluge.md

 ![deluge-gtk-adwaita](images/deluge-gtk-adwaita.png)

-If you've been following along, you know I like [gruvbox colors](https://github.com/morhetz/gruvbox), so I found a [gruvbox GTK theme](https://github.com/3ximus/gruvbox-gtk) and clone it into `~/.themes`.
+If you've been following along, you know I like [gruvbox colors](https://github.com/morhetz/gruvbox), so I found a [gruvbox GTK theme](https://github.com/3ximus/gruvbox-gtk) and cloned it into `~/.themes`.
 Then, I created a config for GTK 3:

 ```
 # $XDG_CONFIG_HOME/gtk-3.0/settings.ini